themeteorchef/building-an-error-logger/building-an-error-logger.md

 WhaHappened = new WhaHappenedAPI();
 ```

 Clever beagles, aren't we?
 See what this is doing.
-In addition to being able to send log messages directly to our API, here, we define `watch()` method which _also_ enables the ExMachina team to catch errors they didn't expect.
+In addition to being able to send log messages directly to our API, here, we define a `watch()` method which _also_ enables the ExMachina team to catch errors they didn't expect.
 Piggybacking on Node's (remember, Node is what Meteor runs on top of) `process.on( 'uncaughtException' )` method, we can actively watch for errors and pass them to our API.
 This means that if something happens that wasn't planned for, the error will still make it back to our logger!
 How cool is that?

 To make this work, we need to wrap the callback function passed to `process.on()` in a call to `Meteor.bindEnvironment()`.
 Because the code we're calling inside of this callback function is specific to the main Meteor application thread, we need to ensure that we still have access to that thread.
 Using `Meteor.bindEnvironment()`, we keep that connection intact—without this we'd get an error from Meteor.